dlsc-software-consulting-gmbh/PDFViewFX/README.md

 ## Running the demo

-You can run the demos using Maven by typing the following line into your terminal:
+You can run the demos by using the project's Maven wrapper by typing the following line into your terminal:

-    mvn javafx:run -f pdfviewfx-demo/pom.xml
+    ./mvnw javafx:run -f pdfviewfx-demo/pom.xml